Daniel, Esther, & Isaiah

 B. Zionism

-Biblical Zionism is just a way of talking about this strong emphasis on the fact that these Jews had settled in just as Jeremiah had told them, "Buy houses, live there; plant fields, grow fields; get married."
-You have got to remember, it is going to be a whole seventy-year exile.
-Many had taken that so seriously, and done it so well, that they were right at home.
-The Persians, when they took over from the Babylonians, were fairly nice emperors.
+Out of this comes a term that is sometimes used, Zionism.
+Today Zionism often refers to modern Jews in the modern world feeling the call to become citizens of Israel.
+Actually, if you are a Jew, migrate to Israel, live and help out that in country, then you are the modern definition of zionism.
+Biblical Zionism is just a way of talking about this strong emphasis on the Jews who settled in as Jeremiah had told them; buy houses, live there; plant fields, grow fields; get married.
+You have got to remember it is going to be a whole seventy-year exile.
+Many had taken that so seriously and done it so well that they were right at home.
+When the Persians took over from the Babylonians, they were fairly nice emperors.
 It was not a bad empire.
 Many people could say, “You know, we are doing quite well.
-Yes, we are not independent, and yes, the Persians are the ones finally and ultimately in control, but gee, the roads are good, the mail is good.”
-The Persians had an actual pony express system, an excellent mail system.
+Yes we are not independent, and yes the Persians are the ones finally and ultimately in control but gee, the roads are good, the mail is good.”
+The Persians had an actual pony express system; an excellent mail system.
 There was a lot of prosperity for many Jews.
 They were hardworking and industrious and they did well.
-If you have got a nice house and good farmlands somewhere in Mesopotamia, your children have grown up there, they speak Aramaic, they have got friends, it is not going to be easy to go back to little Judah, which at this time is poor; it has nothing, the city lies in ruins.
-Jerusalem was in ruins a hundred years later.
+If you have a nice house and good farmlands somewhere in Mesopotamia, and your children have grown up there, they speak Aramaic, and they have friends, it is not going to be easy to go back to little Judah which is poor, empty, and the city is in ruins.
+Jerusalem was in ruins for a hundred years later.
 When Nehemiah comes back, the whole city is still in ruins.
-There is not much to go back to; it is going to be hard; you are going to have to try to build up a livelihood.
-All those years you have put into your fields in Mesopotamia are gone; you have got to sell those and go back.
+There is not much to go back to.
+It is going to be hard; you are going to have to try to build up a livelihood, all those years you have put into your fields in Mesopotamia are gone, you have got to sell those and go back.
 Not a lot of people wanted to do that.

 E. New Israel

-You see increasingly already in Isaiah what Paul will pick up in a great way.
+You already see increasingly in Isaiah what Paul will pick up in a great way.
 You see the term Israel being broadened, the Israel of God, some of those concepts are there already in the second part of Isaiah.
 What is Israel?
-Who are His people?
+Who is His people?
 It is not everybody who is ethnically an Israelite; it is those who believe and respond in faith and come back to Orthodox worship.
 It is not just anybody who has the genes that cause him to be able to say, “I’m descended from Abraham.”